Prepare your Source Server for Windows Server 2012 Essentials migration

 You can use the latest version of the Windows Update Agent to ensure that the server update process works properly.

-Before you can install Windows Update Agent on the Source Server, you must first install Windows PowerShell 2.0 and Microsoft Baseline Configuration Analyzer 2.0.
+Before you can install Windows Update Agent on the Source Server, you must first install Microsoft PowerShell 2.0 and Microsoft Baseline Configuration Analyzer 2.0.

-To download and install Microsoft Baseline Configuration Analyzer 2.0, see Microsoft Baseline Configuration Analyzer 2.0 at the Microsoft Download Center.
+To download and install Microsoft Baseline Configuration Analyzer 2.0, visit the Microsoft Baseline Configuration Analyzer 2.0 page at the Microsoft Download Center (http://go.microsoft.com/fwlink/p/?LinkId=241484).

-To download and install the latest version of Windows Update Agent, see article 949104 in the Microsoft Knowledge Base.
+To download and install the latest version of Windows Update Agent, see “How to obtain the latest version of the Windows Update Agent to help manage updates on a computer” at the Microsoft Support website (http://go.microsoft.com/fwlink/p/?LinkId=237493).

 To install and run the Migration Preparation Tool on the Source Server